cmu-psych-fms/wildfire/README.md

 movement sequence received by the server at the time of the update. see `"movementRequest"` below for more info.

-##### "reset" { ... }
+##### "end" { ... }

-A player or observer has reset the game.
-This restarts the game from the beginning.
-It comes with a game state snapshot in the same format as the `"start"` event.
+The game's end condition has been met or a client has sent the "abort" message to abort the game.
+The game is over and all clients return to the lobby.

 #### Messages From client to the Server

-##### "greet" { "mode": &lt;mode&gt; }

-Upon connecting to the server, the client sends this event to announce what mode it would like to be in: "player" or "observer".

-##### "reset"
+##### "abort"

-The client sends this event to request a game restart.
+The client sends this event to request a stop to the game.
+When the game is aborted all clients return to the lobby.

 ##### "movementRequest" [ &lt;seq&gt;, &lt;turn&gt;, &lt;thrust&gt;, &lt;dump&gt;, &lt;waypoints&gt; ]